wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Now we'r talking.
 By sacrificing support on all platforms and only focusing on x86 we can get both compilers to generate code that can compete with the calls to `memcpy()` in all but the `-O0` builds.
 IHMO that is not surprising as we are comparing an optimized `memcpy()` against unoptimized code, however 1.5ms compared to the generic implementations 9.6ms is nothing to scoff at!

-> Im wondering if it is worth calling the memcpy() version in debug-builds and the sse version in the other builds but I'm not really sure as it is kind of "lying"!
+> For better perf it seems it might be worth calling the memcpy-version in debug, but should one select different codepaths depending on optimization level... not really sure?
+Maybe hide it behind a define and let the user decide?

 ### `-Os` is the fastes config, why?